Skyfighter64/Pi-Pico-Macro-Keyboard/README.md

 2. Install the adafruit_hid library by downloading the library bundle as stated here (https://circuitpython.org/libraries).
 Unzip and copy the "lib/adafruit_hid" folder into the "lib" folder on your Pi Pico
+  - If you want to use Neopixel lighting, also copy "lib/neopixel.mpy" into the "lib" folder of your pi pico

 3. Copy the contents of "makrokeyboard.py" from the Repository into the existing "code.py" file on your Pi Pico
+  - If you don't use Neopixels, comment everything neopixel-related in  "code.py"

 ## Customization:
 Edit the "code.py" file on the Pi Pico by opening it in a text editor.